DragonHPC/dragon/doc/ref/data/ddict.rst

 no bottlekneck in accessing or storing values.
 Access to the store is distributed according to an evenly distributed hashing algorithm, thus statististically spreading the data evenly over all the nodes of the store.

+The next section describes the design of the Distributed Dictionary followed by :ref:`Performance Tips <ddictperformance>` which offers some tips and pointers to things to read on how to get the best performance from the Distributed Dictionary in your application.

+.. _ddictdesign:

 Design
 _________